juliaozm/project-news/README.md

 #### 4.3. `POST /api/users`

-To add user to the database.
+To add a new user to the database.
 Protected with JWT: `false`

 The body must contain: